rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 Originally, it was written for web assembly, but a native implementation using [WebRTC.rs] has been available since 0.4.
 However, a few minor incompatibilities between the two implementations meant connections between native and web were not possible.

-In version 0.5, however, [Alex Rozgo] fixed the the last of these issues.
+In version 0.5, however, [Alex Rozgo] fixed the last of these issues.
 And cross-play sessions are now finally fully supported.

 In addition, [johanhelsing][johanhelsing_mastodon] fixed a serious bug that used